'The Bachelor': Peter, Mike, Derek & Tyler's Chances

-'The Bachelor': Peter Weber, Mike Johnson, Derek Peth & Tyler Cameron's Chances to Be Our Next Lead
+'The Bachelor': Peter Weber, Mike Johnson, Derek Peth and Tyler Cameron's Chances to Be Our Next Lead

 With Hannah Brown's season of The Bachelorette in our rearview mirror, it's time to discuss who will be our next Bachelor.